Jennifer Aniston Interviews Feminist Icon Gloria Steinem

 GS: "We are valued too much for how we look on the outside.
 Boys actually suffer and men too because they are made to feel healthier.
 If you ask men about their body image, they'll tell you they look better than they do, and if you ask women they’ll tell you they look worse than they do.
 We each need to come to some point of reality."

 JA: "Why is 'feminism' such a complicated word?"

 GS: "Because it is such a big revolution.
 It is taking away the biggest unpaid labor force in the world… and the control of reproduction.
 Some people are against it because they don't know what it means.
 Some are against it because they do know what it means."

 AUDIENCE MEMBER: "What can we do going from here out into the world… to pay it forward?"

 GS: "Infuse the values of equality and justice in whatever you do, and remember that we're the examples.
 If a woman passes a mirror and looks in and criticizes her body, a girl is watching.
 If [a woman] doesn’t make sure the office staff is properly paid when she’s an executive, she’s part of the problem, not the solution.
 Change doesn’t come from the top, it does come from the bottom."

 AUDIENCE MEMBER: "How do you feel about women using their sex appeal to advance their careers?"

-Finally, guest Jane Lynch asked Gloria a closing question.
+Finally, actor and MAKER Jane Lynch asked Steinem a closing question.